 Quiet Riot (1973-1980, 1982-1989, 1993-2007, 2010-present): a Glam Metal band from Los Angeles, California, USA.

-uiet Riot was founded in 1973 by Kevin DuBrow (vocals), Randy Rhodes (guitar), Drew Forsyth (drums) and Kelly Garni (bass).
+ounded in 1973 Quiet Riot was started by Kevin DuBrow (vocals), Randy Rhodes (guitar), Drew Forsyth (drums) and Kelly Garni (bass).
 They took their name from a suggestion made by Rick Parfitt of Status Quo.
 With this line-up, though, they only recorded two albums that were released only in Japan titled Quiet Riot (1977) and Quiet Riot II (1978), on the 'Columbia' label.
 Rudy Sarzo then stepped in to replace Garni.
 Rhodes also later left, in 1979, to join Ozzy Osbourne; he would die in a plane crash in 1982.
 When Rhodes left there was a brief separation of the band, but they would soon regroup with the line-up of DuBrow, Sarzo, Carlos Cavazo (guitar) and Frankie Banali (drums).
 With this line-up they would be signed to the 'Pasha' label in 1983 for their breakthrough period.

 They met their biggest success in 1983 with a redo of Slade's Cum On Feel The Noize.
 They were avid Slade fans and would re-record many Slade tracks over their career.
 Quiet Riot modeled themselves after the '70s Glam acts, including Slade, so the incorporation of their music with that look made sense.